Overview

 Step 3: Formulating Objectives and Research Issues

 After reviewing the literature, you need to clearly define the goals of your PGDRD project.
-Your study will be guided by these aims, which will also help you formulate research questions.
+These aims will guide your study and help you formulate research questions.
 Research topics should be SMART (specific, measurable, achievable, relevant, and time-bound) in order to give a focused and useful investigation.

 Step 4: Formulate a Research Plan